Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 **Build Fundamentals:** Incarnations can serve as both strikers and controllers, depending on their choice of subclass and gear:

 - Striker: Ambition and Rage Incarnations can put out tons of damage, amplifying their basic attacks’ power through critical strikes with affixes like _keen_ and _brutal victory_.
 Rely on superior mobility or ranged attacks to stay safe, or simply tank through the pain with affixes like undying.
 - Controller: Courage and Desire Incarnations are particularly adept at this role, taunting or charming your enemies.
-Augment this strength with weapons that apply conditions using the _imbued strikes_ affix or focus on grappling with affixes like _grasping reach_.
+Augment this strength with weapons that apply ailments using the _imbued strikes_ affix or focus on grappling with affixes like _grasping reach_.

 <div class="side-panel">